-East Asia and the Pacific has achieved more than any other region in increasing children’s access to basic education.
+The East Asia and Pacific region has made remarkable achievements in increasing children’s access to basic education.
 In 1970, more than 50 million primary school-aged children were not enrolled in school.
-Today, that has dropped to less than 7 million.
+Today, that has dropped to less than 5 million.
 Yet many people who are poor and marginalized are still being denied quality education – or any education at all.
-Consequently, disparities remain and deepen.

-2. Adolescent education.
-Of an estimated 345 million adolescents, aged 11–19, the Asia and Pacific region, an estimated 239 million have either dropped out or are not learning adequately because of partial attendance.
-The Adolescent Education strategy provides a road map for engaging adolescents and identifying actions that can empower them to keep learning.
-It favours basic livelihood, life skills and practical vocational education for those who have not completed lower secondary education.
+East Asia and the Pacific is home to 329 million adolescents aged 10-19 – over 25 percent of the world’s adolescent population.
+An estimated 239 million of these children have either dropped out of school or are not learning because of partial attendance.
+The Adolescent Education Strategy provides a road map for engaging adolescents and identifying actions that empower them to keep learning.

 UNICEF EAPRO aims to develop the capacity of policy makers in engaging youth, as well as empowering young people themselves.
 We support governments to collect data on young people, develop effective and sustainable youth policies, and include adolescents in policy making.
 In particular, our focus is on prevention of adolescent pregnancies, violence, substance use and promotion of life skills for social and emotional well being and health.